JHU-PL-Lab/www-fpse/lecture/lists.md

 * Cool, we can "glue in" any checking function (boolean-returning, i.e. a *predicate*) and `List.filter` will do the rest
 * Note though that we got a strange warning on the above, "label f was omitted" - ??
 * This is because `List.filter` has type `'a list -> f:('a -> bool) -> 'a list` -- the `f:` is declaring a *named argument*
-* OCaml gives warnings if you leave off a name so please always use them
+* The top loop gives warnings if you leave off a name (and, the compiler will error) so please always use them
-* We can put args out of order if we give name via `~f:` syntax:
+* We can also put args out of order when we give name via `~f:` syntax:

 ```ocaml
 List.filter ~f:(fun x -> x >= 0) [1;-1;2;-2;0];;